civ-clone/core-spaceship/README.md

 - `Landed` - triggered when the `Spaceship` successfully lands at its destination.
 - `Launch` - triggered when the `Spaceship` is launched.
 - `Lost` - triggered when the `Spaceship` doesn't reach its final destination.
-- `Validate` - confirms whether a `Part` is valid in its current placement.
 - `Yield` - used to calculate the associated `Yield`s from each `Part` (`Mass`, `Fuel`, `Population`, etc).